jnozzi/cocoadev.com/markdown/NSBezierPathcombinatorics.md

 ----

 ----
-See the opensource General/LibArt library.
+See the opensource LibArt library.
 Libart supports a full range of geometric operations on vector paths, including union, intersection (clipping), difference, symmetric difference ...   http://www.levien.com/libart/
 ----

-Vector paths is relatively easy - there's lots of code out there, none better in my view than gpc [http://www.cs.man.ac.uk/~toby/alan/software/] which I have easily adapted to work with General/NSBezierPath.
+Vector paths is relatively easy - there's lots of code out there, none better in my view than gpc [http://www.cs.man.ac.uk/~toby/alan/software/] which I have easily adapted to work with NSBezierPath.
 The difficulty arises when the relevant original bezier control points need to be retained so that the shapes resulting remain editable in their original form.
 Converting to vector paths loses these original control points and also leads to either a vast number of points for smooth curves, or obvious straight line segments for more manageable ones.
-I tried also using a curve-fitting approach to convert the vector path back to a bezier, but initial results weren't very encouraging. --General/GrahamCox
+I tried also using a curve-fitting approach to convert the vector path back to a bezier, but initial results weren't very encouraging. --GrahamCox

 ----

 I need to solve this problem.
-I do think it's something that should be standard in General/NSBezierPath, (and I've added a vote on this over at General/AppKitMostWanted), but I'm not holding my breath and any way I need it for my apps now, not in OS X 10.6 or whatever.
+I do think it's something that should be standard in NSBezierPath, (and I've added a vote on this over at AppKitMostWanted), but I'm not holding my breath and any way I need it for my apps now, not in OS X 10.6 or whatever.
 So to get started on this, I'll outline what I think is the way to solve this here.
 Feel free to jump in and contribute or discuss.
-Thanks! --General/GrahamCox
+Thanks! --GrahamCox

 The goal is:

-To form the union, intersection and difference of any two closed General/NSBezierPath objects.
+To form the union, intersection and difference of any two closed NSBezierPath objects.
 As a first pass, a simplification can be that the paths need only have single subpaths - no holes or disjoint regions.
 Ultimately this needs to be generalised to the more complex case of multiple subpaths.

 Speed only needs to be "adequate".
 It is envisaged that this will be an operation that the user will apply to graphical entities manipulated on screen, so will be a relatively infrequent and manual operation.